mozilla-services/socorro/docs/service/webapp.rst

 This creates an account in the oidcprovider service container::

-  $ docker-compose up -d oidcprovider
+  $ docker compose up -d oidcprovider
-  $ docker-compose exec oidcprovider /code/manage.py createuser willkg foo willkg@example.com
+  $ docker compose exec oidcprovider /code/manage.py createuser willkg foo willkg@example.com

 This creates a superuser account in the Crash Stats webapp corresponding to the account we created in the oidcprovider service container::

-  $ docker-compose run app shell ./webapp-django/manage.py makesuperuser willkg@example.com
+  $ docker compose run app shell ./webapp-django/manage.py makesuperuser willkg@example.com

 Feel free to use different credentials.